superkun2010/booklist-express/readme.md

 ### Step 3

 - Make your Booklist project use your internal API to keep track of books between page loads.
 Use AJAX and make sure to use an object-oriented approach to keeping your book list synchronized between server and front-end.
+- Serve your original Booklist using `express.static`
 - You'll be hitting `localhost:3000` instead of reading from a file

 ### Bonus

-- Serve your original Booklist using `express.static`
+- Add `POST`, `PUT` and `DELETE` routes for creating, updating, and deleting books
 - Add optional filtering on your `/books` route with the querystring - use `req.query` to access parameters, and filter on `read`, `date`, `title`, and `author`